hashicorp/nomad/website/source/docs/telemetry/overview.html.md

 ## Job and Task Status

 We do not currently surface metrics for job and task/allocation status, although we will consider adding metrics where it makes sense.
-This PR will add metrics to improve monitoring of task state changes, for example.
-When a desired metric does not exist, the API can always be used to create triggers for any event that required monitoring.

 ## Runtime Metrics